 24.002224 N, 85.367609 E

-Rattray House.
+Rattray House, colonially.
 Colloquially, Lal Kothi.
-A house ten minutes on foot.
-A house where, as long as the chronicler can remember, a public corporation has been keeping the accounts.
+A building ten minutes on foot.
+A building where, as long as the chronicler can remember, a public corporation has been keeping its accounts.

 Yes, the house is named after your great grandfather - here is a photo.